Introducing Provizio SEM Scanner, the first hand-held wireless scanner with intelligence

 inside, for fast and easy Pressure Injury/Ulcer (PI/PU) risk assessments and the only SEM

 Scanner that acts as an adjunct to routine clinical skin assessment on the sacum and heels.

-The objective, anatomically specific delta readings and integrated, seamless data management, help empower Healthcare Practitioners (HCPs) by earlier identification of increased PI/PU risk allowing targeted interventions, 5 days* before it becomes visible on the skin surface,1 regardless of skin tone.2
+The objective, anatomically specific delta readings and integrated, seamless data management, help empower HCPs by earlier identification of increased PI/PU risk on admission, allowing targeted interventions 5 days* before it becomes visible on the skin surface,1 regardless of skin tone.2

 Intelligent technology supporting PI/PU prevention, developed in collaboration with health care practitioners and researchers.

-The intelligent technology, designed in collaboration with HCPs and researchers, supports targeted PI/PU incidence reduction in all challenging healthcare environments, regardless of skin tone.2 The technology identifies biocapacitance of soft tissues which is described as a biophysical marker.3
+The intelligent technology, designed in collaboration with HCPs and researchers, supports targeted PI/PU incidence reduction in all challenging healthcare environments, regardless of skin tone.2 The technology identifies biocapacitance of soft tissues which is described as a biophysical marker.4

 Capture and transfer objective data on a select patient or wider patient population seamlessly and directly to the Gateway Dashboard.
 Data can be analysed via the Dashboard or downloaded to a CSV file.
 HCPs across the care pathway can review and share anatomically-specific data to help identify PI/PU risks for all their patients, regardless of skin tone.2 As all data is collected and stored in digital format, managing and reporting is easier and faster than before.

-3. Ross G., Gefen A. (2019).
+4. Ross G., et al. (2019).
 Assessment of sub-epidermal moisture by direct measurement of tissue Biocapacitance.
 Med Eng. and Physics

-At BBI scientific knowledge, methods and rigour underpin everything we do.
+At Bruin Biometrics scientific knowledge, methods and rigour underpin everything we do.
 They inform our decision-making and drive the actions we take.
 Externally, we demonstrate valid results to affirm the credibility of our SEM Scanner technology.